ramadasmr/ramadasmr/README.md

 # Hi there 👋  I'm Ramadas MR

 ## 👨‍💻 About ME
 I'm a Technical Veteran with 15+ years of experience in Infrastructure and Production Operations for Technology Companies and their Clients.
-I love troubleshooting, performing root cause analysis, optimizing processes and make lives easier.
-I'm obsessed about quality even for small things and velocity at which we deliver.
+I love troubleshooting, performing root cause analysis, optimizing processes and to make lives easier.
+I'm driven by obsession about quality, even for small things and velocity at which we deliver.

 I'm a multidimensional thinker, passionate about building resilient systems and solving complex challenges.

 If you are not in mood today, spark a talk about Premier League Football or Conspiracy theories :)

 - 🔭 I’m currently working on: Site Reliability Engineering for Juniper's "AI for Networking" mission.
-- 💬 Ask me about: Linux, Containers, Orchestration, Devops, SDN, Virtualization and Automation
+- 💬 Ask me about: Linux, Containers, Orchestration, Devops, SDN, Virtualization and Automation.
-- 🤔 I'm happy to collabrate on: Challenging Projects
+- 🤔 I'm happy to collabrate on: Challenging Projects ;)
 - ⚡ Interesting fact: I found myself surrounded by Opensource and I absolutely love it.

 Anyday, There's nothing like being pampered by a soft breeze and the serenity of nature.